bwhmather/bedit/docs/bedit-development-getting-started.md

 See the [Newcomers](https://wiki.gnome.org/Newcomers/) page to start contributing to GNOME in general.

-To know how to contribute to gedit specifically, read the [README.md](../README.md) and [CONTRIBUTING.md](../CONTRIBUTING.md) files present in the Git repository (and then you'll see that the `CONTRIBUTING.md` file refers to this file, but please don't end up in an infinite reading loop).
+To know how to contribute to bedit specifically, read the [README.md](../README.md) and [CONTRIBUTING.md](../CONTRIBUTING.md) files present in the Git repository (and then you'll see that the `CONTRIBUTING.md` file refers to this file, but please don't end up in an infinite reading loop).

 To find something interesting to do, […].
-TODO: provide list of easy tasks in gedit itself.
+TODO: provide list of easy tasks in bedit itself.

 A good way to learn a lot of things is to write a new plugin (as a third-party plugin first).
 To have some inspiration, see the wiki page